timothybeers02/cst391/milestones/milestone1/README.md

 19. **As an administrator**, I want to delete media that is outdated or no longer appropriate so that the library maintains relevant content.

 20. **As an administrator**, I want to manage user accounts (e.g., deactivate or ban users) so that I can enforce platform policies.

-21. **As an administrator**, I want to view usage statistics so that I can understand user engagement and improve the platform.

-22. **As an administrator**, I want to approve or moderate user-generated content (if applicable) so that the platform remains appropriate for all users.

 <!-- 4.
 Initial Database Design -->